Skip to main content

 nono run --allow-cwd -- my-command

 nono forks first, then sandboxes only the child.
-The parent remains unsandboxed to provide runtime services: rollback snapshots, capability expansion (Linux), network proxy, and diagnostic output.
+The parent remains unsandboxed to provide runtime services: audit recording, optional audit-integrity hashing, rollback snapshots, capability expansion (Linux), network proxy, and diagnostic output.
 When to use:

 • Interactive AI agents (default for nono run and nono shell)